myhro/docs-content/content/reference/cli/global-options.md

 ### `--config-dir`

 Explicitly sets the configuration directory of your swarm CLI.
 If set, this overrides the default directory (´$HOME/.swarm´), but only for this very command.
-You can use this to easily switch between users on one computer.
+You can use this to easily switch between users on the same computer.